gradle/develocity-build-config-samples/convention-gradle-enterprise-gradle-plugin/README.md

   * `plugins` - Contains the convention plugins
     * `gradle-2-through-4` - Applies and configures the Build Scan plugin on builds using Gradle 2.0 through Gradle 4.10.3
-    * `gradle-5-or-newer` - Applies and configures the Gradle Enterprise plugin on builds using Gradle 5.0 or higher
+    * `gradle-5-or-newer` - Applies and configures the Develocity plugin on builds using Gradle 5.0 or higher
   * `examples` - Contains example builds that apply the convention plugin for different Gradle versions
-    * `gradle_2.0` - Applies the convention plugin on a Gradle 2.0 build (only the GE plugin is applied)
+    * `gradle_2.0` - Applies the convention plugin on a Gradle 2.0 build (only the DV plugin is applied)
-    * `gradle_4.1` - Applies the convention plugin on a Gradle 4.1 build (the GE and CCUD plugins are applied)
+    * `gradle_4.1` - Applies the convention plugin on a Gradle 4.1 build (the DV and CCUD plugins are applied)
-    * `gradle_5.1.1` - Applies the convention plugin on a Gradle 5 build (the GE and CCUD plugins are applied)
+    * `gradle_5.1.1` - Applies the convention plugin on a Gradle 5 build (the DV and CCUD plugins are applied)
-    * `gradle_6.0.1` - Applies the convention plugin on a Gradle 6+ build (the GE and CCUD plugins are applied)
+    * `gradle_6.0.1` - Applies the convention plugin on a Gradle 6+ build (the DV and CCUD plugins are applied)

 ### Running the example builds